 - You can plant your plants out after the last chance of frost has passed.
 You can easily search this online for your city, area or zone.
 Plant them two feet apart, in either a grow bag, raised bed or in the ground.
 If planting in the ground, be sure to dig in a lot of organic matter, compost or manure.
 I like to pop an egg in my planting hole and gently crack it a little.
 This allows a slow release of calcium to the plant.

 - Most tomato varieties will need supporting, either by being tied in to a stake or by using a growing cage.
 Most tomatoes require side shoots (suckers) to be pinched out, this encourages the plant to fruit.
 Side shoots are the growths that appear where the main leaves join the stem.
 Feed your with a high calcium tomato feed once flowers starts appearing.
-Making sure to get the ratio right and always feed at the base of the plant and not over the foliage.
+Making sure to get the ratio right and always feed at the base of the plant, not over the foliage.

-- Tomatoes need a lot of sun, so place them in the sunniest part of your garden.
+- Tomatoes need a lot of sun and warmth.
+So place them in the sunniest part of your garden.
 They also require a steady amount of water, so never let them dry out or sit in a pool of water.
 They like to be kept just damp.
 This will help to stop blossom end rot which is a disorder caused by lack of calcium.
 If they are over watered the calcium leeches from the soil.
 A tomato feed should help keep levels up.